MD2B - Non-Hodgkin's Lymphoma

 - Indolent lymphoma (follicular): no proven standard therapy; variety of palliative options include "watch and wait", chemotherapy, rituximab, radioimmunotherapy, and bone marrow transplantation

-- Aggressive lymphoma (diffuse large B cell): standard is high dose chemotherapy followed by autologous stem cell transplantation with 20-40% chance of "cure"
+- Aggressive lymphoma (diffuse large B cell): standard is high-dose chemotherapy followed by autologous stem cell transplantation with a 20-40% chance of "cure"

 HIV-Associated Lymphoma